Khvatov-Alexey/java-rest-api-example/README.md

 ```

 `DELETE/divisions/{id}` - this end-point is called to delete an division by id.

 **Path variables**

 `id` - division id to be deleted.

 **Request body**

 Empty body

 **Response on success**

 Empty body with 200 Ok

 ## Database

-The application uses a postgres database on a remote server.
+The application uses a Postgres database on a remote server.
 The connection settings are already set.

 ## Usage